springernature/frontend-playbook/practices/managing-node-projects.md

 This is the method we recommend for installing dependencies when authoring node _libraries_.

-`npm ci` however installs the complete dependency graph exactly as specified in the `package-lock.json` file, and so guarantees reproducible/consistent builds.
+`npm ci` installs the complete dependency graph exactly as specified in the `package-lock.json` file, and so guarantees reproducible/consistent builds.
 This helps reduce "but it works on my machine" issues and is suitable for CI/CD environments (as the name implies).

 [`npm ci` is also much quicker than `npm install`](https://docs.npmjs.com/cli/ci.html#description) if the `./node_modules` directory is not present (such as in a CI environment).